 The year it all began.
 Paul Graves and a tight group of Snurfers and snowboarders created the National Snowboarding Championships at a small mountain called Suicide Six in central Vermont.
 Jake Burton was there.
 Doug Bouton ripped the course and won it.

 This year, the National Snowboarding Championships were held at Snow Valley, near Manchester, Vermont.
 No lifts – you hiked to ride.
 The boards and the riders were getting better and faster.

 Snow Valley hosted the event for the second and last time.
 Andy Coghlan took both the men’s slalom and downhill events.
 It was his first of several Open titles – he was now the man to beat.

 The event officially became the U·S·Open Snowboarding Championships and moved to Stratton Mountain, Vermont.
 Riders rode in speed suits to shave seconds off their times.
 Tom Sims won the men’s slalom event while Andy Coghlan defended his downhill title.

 The event was gaining popularity faster than anyone expected.
 Over 200 competitors showed up for pre-qualifiers.
 Andy Coghlan won both the slalom and downhill events, adding to his growing list of Open titles.

 Craig Kelly was on the scene and won the men’s slalom event.

-Terje Haakonsen made his debut in the US Open Halfpipe on a Micro Air.
-He was up against tough competition including Craig Kelly, Shaun Palmer and Jeff Brushie.
+Terje Haakonsen made his debut in the U·S·Open halfpipe on a Burton Micro Air.
+He was up against tough competition including Craig Kelly, Shaun Palmer, and Jeff Brushie.
 Craig Kelly won the halfpipe title again for the second year in a row.